kastaid/getter/README.md

 ## License

-This project is licensed under the [GNU Affero General Public License](https://github.com/kastaid/getter/blob/main/LICENSE) v3.0.
+This project is licensed under the **GNU Affero General Public License v3.0**.
+See the [LICENSE][https://github.com/kastaid/getter/blob/main/LICENSE] file for details.